archie-bryann/quotes/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# To extract widgets

+1. Select the widget code in your .dart file.

+2. Right-click → Refactor → Extract Widget…
+    - OR use the shortcut:
+    - Windows/Linux: Ctrl + Alt + W
+    - Mac: ⌘ + Option + W

+3. Give your new widget a name and confirm.